We Have The Full Story Behind Jennifer Lopez's Blinged-Out Starbucks Cup

 Celebrities: They’re just like us.
 But then they go out and do the things we all do (go to the gym, sip on a drink, etc.) 500% better than we’d ever do it ourselves.

-Recently Jennifer Lopez was snapped departing a New York gym having achieved that mythic, post-gym glow with a perfect messy bun and in a cute-yet-practical athletic groutfit.
+Recently Jennifer Lopez was snapped departing a SoHo gym having achieved that mythic, post-gym glow with a perfect messy bun and in a cute-yet-practical athletic groutfit.
 The entire effortless-yet-miraculous look was topped off with a blinged-out Starbucks cup completely covered in crystals.

 This wasn’t the first time that very cup has been in the spotlight.
 Back in August, it got its first taste of fame when Lopez was snapped sipping from it on set.
 At the time, we were able to get a glimpse of the other side of the cup, where J.Lo’s official logo was bedazzled.